didx-xyz/aries-cloudapi-python/docs/webhooks.md

 There are also two ways to retrieve webhook data.
 The first way is tha classic http request and multiple thereof aka polling.
 Find the http endpoints via the [webhooks SwaggerUI](http://localhost:3010/docs) and roll your own polling mechanism.
 You can also subscribe to via PubSub mechanism (Websockets under the hood) under the [/pubsub endpoint](http://localhost:3010/pubsub) and specifying a, or several, topic(s).
 There is a short example of how to do that in python using the [`fastapi_websocket_pubsub`](https://github.com/permitio/fastapi_websocket_pubsub) package you can find in `webhooks/clients.example.py`.

+**_NOTE_**: The webhooks container is **NOT** intended to be exposed to the ww directly, especially not via pubsub/websocket as there is NO auth mechanism in place.
+Exposing the websocket will leave anyone on the www able to read any webhook.

 Valid topics are:

 ```python